-Audit planning
+a) Audit planning

-Internal audit ("IA") prepares, in consultation with risk management, compliance senior management and other key users, an annual audit plan ("the plan"), setting out the proposed timing and rationale for IA assignments.
+Internal audit ('IA') prepares, in consultation with risk management, compliance senior management and other key users, an annual audit plan ('the plan'), setting out the proposed timing and rationale for IA assignments.
 The plan is based on a risk assessment identifying business objectives, all significant activities and key risks to the achievement of those objectives.
-The plan is reviewed and approved by the Audit Committee ("AC") of Standard Ireland and communicated to the board, and the AC ensures that the plan addresses all key business risks.
+The plan is reviewed and approved by the Audit Committee ('AC') of Standard Ireland and communicated to the board, and the AC ensures that the plan addresses all key business risks.

-Any significant changes to the plan are discussed with the chairman of the AC and are communicated to the AC for approval.
+Any significant changes to the plan are discussed with the chair of the AC and are communicated to the AC for approval.

-a) Audit execution
+b) Audit execution

 IA is responsible for planning, conducting, reporting and follow up on audit assignments included in the plan.

 Audit fieldwork is conducted in a professional and timely manner.

-b) Reporting
+c) Reporting

-IA is responsible for reporting to management, and ultimately the AC, issues relating to the processes and activities identified in an audit assignment, including potential improvements to those processes.
+IA is responsible for reporting to management and, ultimately, the AC issues relating to the processes and activities identified in an audit assignment, including potential improvements to those processes.